dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 ASP.NET Core is a complete UI framework.
 Choose which functionalities to combine that fit the app's web UI needs.

-## Blazor, the recommended ASP.NET full-stack web UI
+## Blazor: the recommended ASP.NET full-stack web UI

 Blazor provides an all-in-one web app solution and is recommended as a first choice for most ASP.NET web UI scenarios, starting with .NET 8.